 Here is Balzac’s own fascinating description, penned in March of 1833, of his relentless writing routine:

 I go to bed at six or seven in the evening, like the chickens; I’m waked at one o’clock in the morning, and I work until eight; at eight I sleep again for an hour and a half; then I take a little something, a cup of black coffee, and go back into my harness until four.
 I receive guests, I take a bath, and I go out, and after dinner I go to bed.
 I’ll have to lead this life for some months, not to let myself be snowed under by my debts.

-He was, he said, “driven by the terrible demon of work, seeking words out of the silence, ideas out of the night,” and for this priestlike task he dressed accordingly in Moroccan slippers and a notorious white monkish robe with a belt of Venetian gold from which hung a pair of scissors and a golden penknife.
+He was, he said, “driven by the terrible demon of work, seeking words out of the silence, ideas out of the night,” and for this sacred and priestlike task he dressed accordingly in Moroccan slippers and a notorious white monkish robe with a belt of Venetian gold from which hung a pair of scissors and a golden penknife.

 Honore de Balzac, perhaps not a great writer, but indubitably one of the world’s most prolific, RIP.